Kombobill/Cat-image-generator/README.md

 #PROJECT DESCRIPTION

-This is an app that generates random images of a cat for cat lovers.
+This is an app that generates random images of cats for cat lovers.

 #HOW TO INSTALL THE PROJECT